lfost42/blog/README.md

 ## WALKTHROUGH
 A blog that allows the owner to post articles upon being authenticated via login.
 Users may leave comments after registering and being authenticated.
 Tags help filter posts by topic.

-- Blog
+- Topics
-- Posts
+- Articles
 - Comments
 - Tags

 ## OPEN REQUIREMENTS

 MVP:
-Blog will have role based access so that allows the owner create posts.
+Role based access; only owner creates articles.
 Visitors may add comments after registering and logging in.

 OTHER FEATURES:
 - DEMO login (will not update database)